cmdoret/sequence_loopability/README.md

 ## Workflow

-Code changes are managed via `git`, data changes are managed via `dvc`.
+Code changes are managed via `git`.
+Data changes are managed via `dvc`, which is connected to a google drive folder.

+When modifying or adding new datafiles in the `data` folder, just use `dvc add` and `dvc push` to upload them.